-This warranty is transferable to another owner within one (1) year of original effective date of sale; provided that an original warranty card is on file with THE AB DISTRIBUTOR and that the new holder of the warranty provides proof, to the satisfaction of THE AB DISTRIBUTOR, that the owner has purchased another AB inflatable boat.
+This warranty is transferable to another owner within one (1) year of original effective date of sale; provided that an original warranty card is on file with THE AB DISTRIBUTOR.
 The warranty transferred to a new owner is prorated in time with respect to the time of original purchase.